View Full Version : So is the dreaded red liner actually all that dreaded?

 I don't think it would be a good idea to paint the inside of a UDS.

-If you were worried about fumes from an epoxy phenolic resin liner, why would you paint the insides then heat it up? :faint: Even after painting only the outside, you can smell the paint when it warms up real good the first couple of times.
+If you were worried about fumes from an epoxy phenolic resin liner, why would you paint the insides then heat it up?
+Even after painting only the outside, you can smell the paint when it warms up real good the first couple of times.
 And that is with Duplicolor Hi Heat Engine Enamel and primer.

 Dave